4 Simple Steps to Get You Back to Sleep Fast

 - Try relaxing your body to fall asleep.
 Working from your toes to your forehead, tightly tense each muscle group for five seconds, then relax.

 - If you can’t fall back to sleep within 20 minutes, get out of bed.
 Use your “mind clock, ” Dr. Walia says, to estimate how long you’ve been awake.
 After 20 minutes of wakefulness, get up and leave your bedroom.
-“Don’t spend time in bed trying to fall asleep,” she says.
+“Don’t spend time in bed trying to fall asleep fast,” she says.
 “You probably will start worrying about falling asleep and then learn to associate the bedroom with not sleeping well.”